orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2021.1.md

 [screenshot]

-As of Orbeon Forms 2021.1, there are limitations:
+As of Orbeon Forms 2021.1, there are limitations, which is why we consider the feature still experimental:

 - Services do not run offline and will return errors.
 - There is no Summary page, Home page, or navigation between pages.